11.07 writ of habeas corpus Texas post-conviction appeals

 The 11.07 Writ of Habeas Corpus Can Lead to Freedom from Prison

 Blizzard & Zimmerman Attorneys specialize in helping people who have been convicted of a crime and want to appeal their conviction.
-We work with clients from all over Texas and the United States.
+We work with clients from all over Texas.
 Our team is dedicated to researching and writing legal briefs to support our clients’ appeals.
+Contact us today for a free risk-free assessment of you or your loved one’s case.

 Appealing a conviction is tough, especially in Texas state or US federal courts in Texas.
 Our clients face many obstacles as they try to overturn their convictions.

-One important tool we use in Texas criminal cases is called habeas corpus, specifically the 11.07 writ of habeas corpus.
+Led by criminal appeal attorney and law firm partner Sarah Durham, one important tool we use in Texas criminal cases in our Post-Conviction Division is called habeas corpus, specifically the 11.07 writ of habeas corpus.
 This allows people who have already been convicted (post-conviction) and imprisoned for state crimes to challenge the legality of the laws used in their legal proceedings.

 It’s a way to seek justice after a direct appeal has been unsuccessful.